-Peru is a magical country; traveling through it is an invitation to approach to our roots, not only to discover the ancient civilizations that developed over its territory but also to explore this exuberant nature and .
-On this tour we will visit 9 World Heritage Sites, discover the vast Pre-Columbian history, sail on Lake Titicaca, the highest navigable Lake in the World, explore the Sacred Valley of the Incas and fly over the mysterious Nazca Lines.
+Peru offers a magical combination of scenery, archaeology and culture.
+Its vast 5,000-year history is full of legendary civilizations that have left epic ruins for us to explore.
+On this tour, we will visit 9 UNESCO World Heritage Sites, discover unequaled pre-Columbian ruins, sail on Lake Titicaca, the highest navigable lake in the world, explore the Sacred Valley of the Incas and fly over the mysterious Nazca Lines.

 |UNESCO World Heritage Sites covered in this tour|